curv3d/curv/docs/Shape_Atlas.rst

 .. image:: images/blend.png

-Artistically, this is equivalent to the older `Metaballs`_ technique.
-The math is similar.
+Artistically, this is equivalent to the older `Metaballs`_ technique, except that the ``smooth`` blending kernel doesn't blend 3 or more shapes together in an order-independent way.

 .. _`metaballs`: https://en.wikipedia.org/wiki/Metaballs